MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-troubleshooting.md

 ### Why is my visual broken after deploying a dataset or a dataflow?

-When you deploy a dataflow, only the metadata is copied.
-The dataflow's data isn't copied.
-When you deploy a report that relies on data that's defined in a dataflow, even if the dataflow is deployed, the visual cannot access the data it needs.
-Visuals that get their data from a storage location that's defined in a dataflow, cannot access it as there's no data in the dataflow that resides in the same pipeline stage.
-To solve this problem, refresh the dataflow in the target stage.
+When you deploy a dataset or a dataflow, only the metadata is copied.
+The data isn't copied.
+When you deploy a report that relies on data that's defined in a dataset or a dataflow, even if the dataset or the dataflow is deployed, the visual cannot access the data it needs.
+Visuals that get their data from a storage location that's defined in a dataset or a dataflow, cannot access it as there's no data in the dataset or the dataflow that resides in the same pipeline stage.
+To solve this problem, refresh the dataset or the dataflow in the target stage.

 ### Does deployment pipelines support multi-geo?